edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

    - Default workflow values can be changed using a [parameter file](http://qiime.org/documentation/qiime_parameters_files.html?highlight=parameter)
    - We do not perform prefiltering, as per the recommendations of [Rideout et al.](https://peerj.com/articles/545/)

-####Exploring results from OTU picking workflow
+###1.6.4.
+Exploring results from OTU picking workflow
 #####"Steps" from open reference picking

 In usearch61_openref/, we can see several new directories and files.
 Let's explore them, starting with the "step1.." directories.
 As the [documentation for pick_open_reference_otus.py](http://qiime.org/scripts/pick_open_reference_otus.html) explains:
-  1. step 1 picks OTUs based on a [reference database](http://greengenes.lbl.gov/cgi-bin/nph-index.cgi), producing a file of successfully clustered OTUs and a file of sequences that failed to cluster based on the reference database.
+  1. *Step 1* picks OTUs based on a [reference database](http://greengenes.lbl.gov/cgi-bin/nph-index.cgi), producing a file of successfully clustered OTUs and a file of sequences that failed to cluster based on the reference database.
-  2. Step 2 performs computationally expensive de novo clustering for a subset of the failed sequences from step 1, and picks a representative sequence from each new cluster to add to the original database.
+  2. *Step 2* performs computationally expensive de novo clustering for a subset of the failed sequences from step 1, and picks a representative sequence from each new cluster to add to the original database.
-  3. Step 3 picks OTUs from all of the failed sequences, not just the subset used in step 2, based on the new database generated (of ref+ de novos) in step 2.
+  3. *Step 3* picks OTUs from all of the failed sequences, not just the subset used in step 2, based on the new database generated (of ref+ de novos) in step 2.
-  4. Step 4 performs de novo clustering on all remaining OTUs.
+  4. *Step 4* performs de novo clustering on all remaining OTUs.

   An great overview of the steps of the open-reference process is provided by Figure 1 of Rideout et al. 2014.